Ajkunas/computational-social-media/README.md

 ## Training

-To select the best model with the best achievable accuracy, we compare different models:
+To select the best model with the best achievable accuracy and F1 score, we compare different models:
 * Logistic Regression
 * SVM
 * Random Forest